michaeltoohig/pwa-map-test/README.md

 ## Current task

 Restarting my computer seems to alleviated the performance issue I was facing.
 Openlayers had the same or worse performance issues prior to he restart as well.

+NOTE: I've realized I've begun developing my app in this repo that should focus on learning and developing PWA and Leaflet skills so I'll migrate that code out in the future into a repo built upon lessons here.
+Although, some skills related to PWA are still revelant to below such as delayed API updates when offline so I'll continue here for a bit more before I leave this repo as a proof of concept and begin the app.

 Search bar searches the store for nakamal by some attribute such as location or name.
 Question becomes to I keep everything frontend?
 I believe I have to at least keep nakamal names, locations on frontend.
 Perhaps in future when opening more detailed